paulbradish/awesome-digital-marketing/README.md

 ### SEO Resources
 - Downloads
-  - [The SEO Periodic Table](https://searchengineland.com/seotable) - Since it first debuted in 2011, Search Engine Land’s Periodic Table of SEO Factors has become a globally recognized tool that search professionals have relied on to help them understand the elements essential to a winning SEO strategy.
+  - [The SEO Periodic Table](https://searchengineland.com/seotable) - Since it first debuted in 2011, Search Engine Land's Periodic Table of SEO Factors has become a globally recognized tool that search professionals have relied on to help them understand the elements essential to a winning SEO strategy.
 - Tools
   - __Algorithm History__  Google has a long history of famous (an infamous) algorithm updates, search index changes and refreshes.
 It's important to have a grasp on when new changes are occuring so that you can plan accordingly and relay that information to your team as it's likely you'll see fluctuation in SERPs.
       - [Google Search ranking updates](https://developers.google.com/search/updates/ranking) - The offical page from Google detailing the the latest ranking updates made to Google Search that are relevant to website owners.